DevOps-Cert/linuxsystemadministration/README.md

 </details>

-We can test groups now with a  user sally and fred who both belongs to a group named limit which for the group can only store 1MB hard limit:
+<details><summary>We can test groups now with a  user sally and fred who both belongs to a group named limit which for the group can only store 1MB hard limit:</summary>

 ```
 # useradd -m sally -N
 # groupadd limit